 - Mismanagement of accounts

-If you have reason to think that something illegal was done with your investments, you have the right to file a lawsuit, and at Colling Gilbert Wright & Carter we have a lot of experience at doing that.
-We can help you assess your situation and determine what would be the best step to take next.
+If you have reason to think that something illegal was done with your investments, you have the right to file a lawsuit.
+At Colling Gilbert Wright & Carter, our Florida securities fraud lawyers are ready to help.
+For a complimentary review of your case, please call (855) 880-4741 or reach out to us through this website.